guereslib/Reproducible-Research-Things/Step9Identifiers.md

 * Resolvable DOIs provide easy online access to research data for discovery, attribution and reuse

 ## Beginner
-Ensure data you associate with a publication has a DOI- your library is the best group to talk to for this.
+Ensure data you associate with a publication has a DOI- Your library is the best group to talk to for this.

 ## Intermediate
 * Learn more about how your DOI can potentially increase your citation rates by watching this 4m:51s video https://www.youtube.com/watch?v=PgqtiY7oZ6k&feature=youtu.be